CallanMark/UmassLowellCourseWork/readme.md

 ## Homework 6 - Multiclass Text Classification

 This notebook implements a multiclass text classifier using scikit-learn's Pipeline and FeatureUnion components, combining word-level and character-level features through TF-IDF vectorization.
 The implementation includes custom text preprocessing with URL and handle normalization, along with word clustering capabilities to handle out-of-vocabulary words.
 The model uses logistic regression with balanced class weights and achieves competitive performance on the validation set using balanced accuracy metrics.

+## Homework 8 - Node2Vec Implementation

+This notebook implements the Node2Vec algorithm for learning node embeddings in social networks, featuring parameter optimization for walk length, dimensions, and bias parameters to capture both structural and homophily relationships.
+The implementation includes optional node feature integration through feature concatenation and normalization, with evaluation using cosine similarity metrics on target node pairs.
+The code demonstrates efficient parallel processing through worker threads and handles missing features gracefully through zero padding.